 Can you smell it?
-The faint scent of turkey, mashed potatoes and pumpkin pie drift through the air this week, as we all gather around our family and friends to celebrate Thanksgiving.
-The holiday of Thanksgiving has a long and often conflicting story throughout U.S. history, but throughout the years one thing has remained the same: the season of gratitude.
+The faint scent of turkey, mashed potatoes and pumpkin pie drift through the air this week, as we all gather around our family and friends to celebrate Thanksgiving-- the holiday of gratitude.

 With such busy lives, it can be difficult to slow down and take time to thank God for what we do have.
 However, Thanksgiving marks an important season for all of us to take a moment and remember the little things in life—and every little thing we’re thankful for.
 If you want ideas for how to be grateful this week, here’s a list of seven things to be thankful for this Thanksgiving.

 Many people throughout the world and even within the United States do not have a secure sense of safety this Thanksgiving.
 If you feel safe where you live, where you engage in the community and who you interact with, consider how blessed you are to not live in fear this holiday season.

 Our health is one of the most important things to recognize and take care of in our lives.
 If you wake up this week with air in your lungs, medicine on the shelf and no pain in your body, take a moment to be thankful for the good health you have.